 As I venture into another quarter here at Southwestern College I am having a difficult time figuring out where I will eventually fit in.
 I am currently entrenched in the theories and perspectives we are learning in family counseling, and though it may be called family counseling, I cannot separate some of the issues I…

-Posted December 11th, 2014 by & filed under Infant's Mental Health, The New Earth Institute, Featured.
+Posted December 11th, 2014 by & filed under The New Earth Institute, Featured.

 Infant Mental Health Certificate Program Director invites you to consider expanding your career options to include working in the booming field of Infant Mental Health. …

-Posted December 1st, 2014 by & filed under Ann Filemyr, Top News.
+Posted December 1st, 2014 by & filed under SWC Blog, Reflections from the President, Mindfulness.

 Dr. Ann Filemyr tells the story of Psyche in her graduation speech, November, 2014.…